tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/risks.md

 ### Risk of Data Breaches:

 A **data breach** occurs when stored personal information is leaked, stolen, or shared with people who are not authorized to view those details and may (mis)use the data for their own goals and benefits.
+This goes against the promise that you made to participants to keep their personal data safe and to use the data only for specific research purposes.
 Here are some examples of how data breaches can happen.

 Data breaches can occur due to **improper storage**:
 ::::{grid} 2
 :::{grid-item-card}
 Personal data was saved on the researcher's pen drive, and the pen drive got lost.
 :::
 :::{grid-item-card}
 Personal data was stored on a researcher's computer desktop, and the computer got stolen.
 :::
 ::::
 <br>